 You’ve just moved into a new house or apartment, and now comes the tedious task of moving your modem from place to place in order to see where you’ll get signal everywhere and if you’ve got cable internet, you could be stuck with a very limited range of where things can be plugged and still work.
 It’s a common situation, one that most everyone I know has been in at one point in time.
 There’s half of a second story bedroom that has never had internet access in our house because of where our modem and router are and there was nothing I could do about it.
 Nothing, until NETGEAR heard my (and thousands of others) frustration.
+Whether you own the best router or not, this extender can come in handy.

 Enter the Universal WiFi Range Extender – or the WN3000RP if you prefer – NETGEAR’s newest solution to all of your WiFi range woes.
 The WN3000RP is a very small piece of hardware – one that if plugged into the right place, you’ll never even know it’s there.
 It’s just about the same size as your standard two socket wall outlet, so it’s fairly easy to keep it out of sight and out of mind provided you have an outlet in the right place.
 You see, with the WN3000RP there are no unsightly cords; just plug the whole box into your socket, and it’s ready for set up.